Prisoner Rights

 The United Nations defines segregated confinement beyond 15 days as torture.
 New York brought its law into compliance with that standard.
 New York City went even further — Local Law 42 (2024) bans solitary confinement beyond 4 hours in city jails.

-If you or someone you know has been held in solitary confinement in New York in violation of these standards, that may support a civil rights claim.
+If you or someone you know has been held in solitary confinement in violation of applicable law, that may support a civil rights claim.
+If your claim arises in a state other than New York, an attorney can identify what solitary confinement protections exist in your jurisdiction — and whether a federal constitutional claim is available regardless of state law.

 The Prison Litigation Reform Act: The Obstacle You Need to Know